 1. Regulatory Planning and Review

-This proposed rule is not a significant regulatory action under section 3(f) of Executive Order 12866, Regulatory Planning and Review, as supplemented by Executive Order 13563, Improving Regulation and Regulatory Review, and does not require an assessment of potential costs and benefits under section 6(a)(3) of Executive Order 12866 or under section 1 of Executive Order 13563.
+This rule is not a significant regulatory action under section 3(f) of Executive Order 12866, Regulatory Planning and Review, as supplemented by Executive Order 13563, Improving Regulation and Regulatory Review, and does not require an assessment of potential costs and benefits under section 6(a)(3) of Executive Order 12866 or under section 1 of Executive Order 13563.
 The Office of Management and Budget has not reviewed it under those Orders.
 Although this security zone restricts vessel traffic through the affected area, the effect of this regulation will not be significant due to the limited duration that the regulated area will be in effect.
 Given the time of year this event is scheduled, vessel traffic is expected to be minimal.
 In addition, notifications will be made to the maritime community so mariners may adjust their plans accordingly.

 2. Impact on Small Entities

-Under the Regulatory Flexibility Act (5 U.S.C.
-601-612), we have considered the impact of this proposed rule on small entities during rulemaking.
+The Regulatory Flexibility Act of 1980 (RFA), 5 U.S.C.
+601-612, as amended, requires federal agencies to consider the potential impact of regulations on small entities during rulemaking.
 The term “small entities” comprises small businesses, not-for-profit organizations that are independently owned and operated and are not dominant in their fields, and governmental jurisdictions with populations of less than 50,000.
 The Coast Guard certifies under 5 U.S.C.
-605(b) that this proposed rule will not have a significant economic impact on a substantial number of small entities.
-This proposed rule would affect the following entities, some of which might be small entities: The owners or operators of vessels intending to operate or transit through or within the security zone during the enforcement period.
+605(b) that this rule will not have a significant economic impact on a substantial number of small entities.
+This rule may affect the following entities, some of which might be small entities: the owners or operators of vessels intending to operate or transit through or within the security zone during the enforcement period.
 The security zone will not have a significant economic impact on a substantial number of small entities for the following reasons.
 The security zone is of limited duration.
 Although the security zone will apply to the entire width of the Potomac and Anacostia Rivers, traffic may be allowed to pass through the zone with the permission of the Captain of the Port Baltimore.
-Before the effective period, maritime advisories will be widely available to the maritime community.
-Additionally, given the time of year this event is scheduled, the vessel traffic is expected to be minimal.
+Additionally, given the time of year this event is scheduled, vessel traffic is expected to be minimal.
+Before the effective period of the security zone, maritime advisories will be widely available to the maritime community.

 3. Assistance for Small Entities